castrolem/personal-site/src/content/posts/my-perspective-changes-as-a-dev-with-10-years-of-experience.md

 description: ""
 publishedAt: 2021-09-15
 tags: []
+preview: |
+  Inspired by a conversation I had with a teammate about my career and how I became a staff engineer, I decided to post a quick read on the things I feel shaped my career and the opinions I have maintained, changed, and kept during the past 10 years.

+  business case rises.

+  solution to the problem than writing the solution.
 draft: false
 ---
 Inspired by a conversation I had with a teammate about my career and how I became a staff engineer, I decided to post a